w3c/webref/packages/css/README.md

 for (const [shortname, data] of Object.entries(parsedFiles)) {
   for (const [name, desc] of Object.entries(data.properties)) {
     if (desc.value) {
+      try {
         const ast = definitionSyntax.parse(desc.value);
         // do something with the ast
+      }
+      catch {
+        // one of the few value definitions that cannot yet be parsed by CSSTree }
     }
   }
 }